 Scholars will have the opportunity to publish their digital scholarship on Arte Público Press’ inaugural APP Digital publication platform.
 See sample digital scholarship/research on the following sites: Reanimate, CUNY, University of Washington and Temple University Press.
 To read about the ongoing 2020-2021 USLDH grants-in-aid projects, please visit: https://artepublicopress.com/2020-usldh-mellon-funded-grants-in-aid-projects/

 Scholars at different stages of their careers (Academics, librarians, advanced graduate students, independent scholars, etc.) are encouraged to apply for a stipend of up to $7,500 for investigative work.
-Grantees are expected to budget for a 2-day trip to Houston in June for in-person training at Recovery.
+Grantees are expected to plan for a week-long virtual training over the summer (dates to be announced).
 We welcome applications in one of the following areas:

 - Identification, location and recovery of any wide variety of historical documents and/or literary genres, including conventional literary prose and poetry, and such forms as letters, diaries, memoirs, testimonials, periodicals, historical records and written expressions of oral traditions, folklore and popular culture.
 Any documents that could prove relevant to the goals of the program will also be considered.
 The emphasis is on works by Mexican/Chicano, Puerto Rican, Cuban, Spanish, Central and South American and other Latina/o residents of what has become the United States, from the Colonial period to 1980.